-Ferris DPS employs 12 police officers, certified by the Michigan Commission on Law Enforcement Standards.
+Ferris DPS employs 10 police officers, certified by the Michigan Commission on Law Enforcement Standards.
 They receive their police power and arrest authority from the Board of Trustees as empowered by Public Act 120 of 1990, and the Mecosta County Sheriff.

 The Department's jurisdiction is Mecosta County; however, the Ferris State University campus and adjacent streets are the primary focus.
-Ferris DPS, the City of Big Rapids and the Mecosta County Sheriff Department have a mutual aid agreement and assist each other when requested.
+Ferris DPS, the City of Big Rapids, the Mecosta County Sheriff's Department, and the Michigan State Police have a mutual aid agreement and assist each other when requested.

 Ferris DPS is open and police officers are on duty 24 hours a day, 365 days a year.
 The DPS office is located on the west end of campus at the West Commons building in front of Cramer Hall.
-If you have an emergency, you should call 911.
-For non-emergencies, you should contact this office at 231-591-5000 or come to the office at any time of the day or night.
+If you have an emergency, you should call 9-1-1.
+For non-emergencies, you may contact this office at (231) 591-5000 or come to the office at any time of the day or night.